Dhroko/HackintoshDell3583/README.md

 ## Workarounds
 We need two workarounds currently to get things in shape.
-1. Download Karibiner Elements and set the function keys to the functions that they belong in.
-Also, change the the tilde key and the pipe key, as they are swapped.
+1. Download Karibiner Elements here(https://karabiner-elements.pqrs.org/), and set the function keys to the functions that they belong in and check the "Use all F1, F2, etc. keys as standard function keys".
+2. Change the "f13" (PrintScreen button) to "fn" key, thats make the fn keys works when pressed the new fn key.

 ## Unlock with Apple Watch
 You must have a wireless chip that works out of the box for Apple Watch Unlock.
 Even on a real Mac this is a pain!
 It may just work to press the box, but what did it for me was flushing the routes.

 ## Intel WiFi
-You might be able to use the built in WiFi card -> https://github.com/OpenIntelWireless/itlwm
+Just use the EFI OpenCore provide by me, for more updates visit here -> https://github.com/OpenIntelWireless/itlwm

 ## I do not condone piracy.
 I am not responsible for what this is used for.
 ## Thanks to everyone who developed the actual software, I just compiled it for use with this machine.